openbsd/xenocara/lib/mesa/docs/gallium/tgsi.rst

 .. opcode:: BGNLOOP - Begin a Loop

   Start a loop.
-Must have a matching endloop.
+Must have a matching ENDLOOP.

 .. opcode:: BGNSUB - Begin Subroutine

   Starts definition of a subroutine.
-Must have a matching endsub.
+Must have a matching ENDSUB.

 .. opcode:: ENDLOOP - End a Loop

-  End a loop started with bgnloop.
+  End a loop started with BGNLOOP.

 .. opcode:: ENDSUB - End Subroutine